medianexapp/.github/profile/README.md

 ## Medianex

-A powerful video player that supports play from ftp,sftp,webdav and cloud storage base on plugin, auto generate a beautiful poster wall.
+A powerful video player, supports various protocols and cloud disks, automatic generation of beautiful poster walls.

 > Medianex is not open source,this orgs only store plugins and other depend repo